jarvarvarvis/dwm/help.md

 Mod + j            | Change focus to next client
 Mod + k            | Change focus to previous client

+### Stack

+Mod + Shift + j    | Rotate the stack forwards, cycling all clients in the current tag Mod + Shift + k    | Rotate the stack backwards, cycling all clients in the current tag

 ### Master area

 Mod + Shift + i    | Increment number of clients in the master area